denten-books/plain-text/main.md

 ### 2.3 Ghost in the Machine

-Why do we call some software, application?
-Not until the 1960s did the coinage "software application" enter the English language.[^ln2-app] Before that and well into the 1990s the far more common use of "application" was paired with "theory," as in "theory and application"--the two nouns occupying on the opposing side of the idea and practice continuum.
+Why do we call some software application?
+Not until the 1960s did the coinage "software application" enter the English language.[^ln2-app] Before that and well into the 1990s the far more common use of "application" was paired with "theory," as in "theory and application"--the two nouns occupying on the opposing side of the idea-practice continuum.
 Software, in the newer phrase, takes the place of theory--software applicatation being the practical implementation of code, a theoretical set of instructions.
 The application of what to what?
-A "text app" would surely take "the human" as its grammatical object (the entity that is acted upon [@allerton_generating_1978]).
-Where can one locate the field of literary application to human experience?
-And what is at stake in drawing its boundaries?
+A "text app" would surely often take "the human" as its grammatical object (as in "the entity that is acted upon [@allerton_generating_1978]").
+Where can one locate the field of literary, textual application to human experience?
+And what is at stake in drawing the field's boundaries?

 [^ln2-app]: In the New York Times archive, the phrase first appeared in 1985 [@new_york_times_briefs_1984].
 In the Google Books corpus the bigram appears